 Unitarian Universalists (UUs) are people of many religious backgrounds, people of many racial and cultural backgrounds, and people of many life experiences and identities.
 We have more than one way of experiencing the world, but we are united by our principles and values.
-People of many backgrounds follow diverse paths to a UU identity.
+As you can read below, our members have many backgrounds and followed diverse paths to a UU identity.

 I was raised in a Missouri Synod Lutheran church and school, attending from age 6 and being Confirmed at age 13.
 After that, I felt that I needed a breather to “recover from brainwashing,” so I needed to clear my head.
 I had been taught to despise hypocrisy, and so felt I did not really belong there anymore.